MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-set-up-an-intangible-assets-account.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Open the card for a fixed asset.
 3. In the **Fixed Asset Card** window, select **Intangible Asset** in the **FA Type** field.
 4. Purchase and release the intangible asset.
-For more information, see [How to: Purchase and Release Undepreciable Fixed Assets](Undepreciable-Fixed-Assets.md).
+For more information, see [Purchase and Release Undepreciable Fixed Assets](Undepreciable-Fixed-Assets.md).

 ## See Also